Example service level agreement

 • Is compensation capped?
 Most service level agreements cap account credits at a certain level.
 Make sure you’re happy with this.
 If not, consider negotiating a clause to say you can end the contract if the supplier hits the cap.

 • How are things measured?
-For instance, many SLAs only apply during the normal working day.
+For instance, be clear about what constitutes ‘resolution’ and from when the time is measured.
+Many SLAs only apply during the normal working day.
 You may have to pay more for 24/7 cover.

 • What are your obligations?
 You’ll need to keep up your side of the bargain for the SLA to apply.
 Be clear on what you can and can’t do.
 For instance, you may not be permitted to install unapproved software on company computers.